 Healthy Capital District Initiative recognizes that increasing consumer engagement in care requires a firm understanding of the needs, issues, and engagement strategies that work for consumers.
 It also requires that this information be shared with providers and incorporated into treatment and self-management strategies.
-Toward this end, HCDI will collect and perform consumer research, create or share consumer self-management resources and integrate health consumer priorities in health reform decision-making activities.
+Toward this end, HCDI will collect and perform consumer research, share consumer engagement and self-management and self-management resources and integrate health consumer priorities in health reform decision-making activities.

-- Objective 2.1 Empower the consumer to have a voice in delivery system transformation. - Objective 2.2 Develop a consumer research repository to inform PHIP partners of the existing health consumer knowledge base; establish and expand upon a comprehensive heath consumer research repository - Objective 2.3 Develop resources and strategies that support greater consumer engagement in care (e.g., patient activation, adverse childhood experiences (ACEs), social determinants of health, and consumer care model strategies).
+- Objective 2.1 Empower the consumer to have a voice in delivery system transformation. - Objective 2.2 Develop a consumer research library to inform PHIP partners of the existing health consumer knowledge base; establish and expand upon a comprehensive heath consumer research library - Objective 2.3 Develop resources and strategies that support greater consumer engagement in care (e.g., patient activation, health coaching, adverse childhood experiences (ACEs), social determinants of health, patient advocacy and consumercare model strategies).

-- 2.1.1 Develop a Consumer Engagement Strategic Plan that identifies and addresses health consumer priorities. - 2.1.2 Represent or empower consumers to represent, consumer priorities on health reform decisionmaking activities to bring the results of consumer research into practice. - 2.2.1 Assemble consumer research for the Capital Region and prepare summaries of consumer health to inform PHIP partner efforts. - 2.2.2 Perform short cycle research to inform public health, healthcare, and Consumer Health Network about consumer priorities. - 2.3.1 Gather resources and support PHIP partners' strategies to integrate promising practices for increasing patient activation. - 2.3.2 Develop resources and support evidence-based or promising practices to increase engagement in self-management
+- 2.1.1 Maintain the Consumer Engagement Strategic Plan that identifies and addresses health consumer priorities; represent consumer priorities on health reform decision-making activities to bring the results of consumer research into practice. - 2.2.1 Conduct and assemble consumer research to inform PHIP partner efforts, public health, healthcare and the Consumer Health Network about consumer priorities.

-- 2.1.1.1 Update the Consumer Strategic Plan to reflect research findings and the priorities of the Consumer Health Network by December 31, 2017 - 2.1.2.1 Represent consumer priorities, or recruit and support consumers to fulfill this role, on DSRIP, PA, SHIP, and other appropriate committees.
+2.3.1 Gather, develop, and promulgate resources to support PHIP partners' strategies to integrate promising practices for increasing patient activation and engagement in self-management; make presentations and distribute materials to healthcare provider networks, grassroots community coalitions and community-based organizations throughout the region to increase awareness and utilization of available patient supports.

-- 2.2.1.1 Further analyze the community health survey, examine, and summarize consumer satisfaction data for the region to inform partner service strategies and research projects in 2017. - 2.2.2.1 Utilize short cycle research to clarify for providers refining health reform strategies consumer views on new service models and desired services. - 2.3.1.1 Perform research on patient activation challenges and promising practices that result in reports, aids, and health coaching resources to support PPS initiatives. - 2.3.2.1 Generate self-management referral guides of programs tools, and resources on the PHIP website and share broadly with stakeholders.
+- 2.1.1.1 Update the Consumer Strategic Plan to reflect research findings and the priorities of the Consumer Health Network by December 31, 2018; represent consumer priorities, or recruit and support consumers to fulfill this role, on DSRIP, PA,SHIP, and other appropriate committees. - 2.2.1.1 Utilize research results to clarify for providers refining health-reform strategies and consumer views on new service models and desired services. - 2.3.1.1 Perform research on patient activation challenges and promising practices that result in reports, aids, and health coaching tools and resources to support PPS initiatives; promote and present patient activation resources, and chronic disease self-management guides of programs, tools, and resources on the PHIP website and share broadly to community-based organizations and provider groups.